Mob-Barley/noise_level_protocol/README.md

 6. Data can be plotted with py_plot.py or py_plot_today.py

 7. Example for crontab to run your scripts periodically: type crontab -e in terminal and enter
-    55 23 * * *  python /home/pi/Skripte/Neu03/make_dirs.py > /home/pi/Desktop/clog.log 2>&1 -q -f
+    55 23 * * *  python /home/pi/noise/make_dirs.py > /home/pi/Desktop/clog.log 2>&1 -q -f
     05 0 * * *  python3 /home/pi/noise/py_plot.py > /home/pi/Desktop/clog.log 2>&1 -q -f
     10 0 * * *  python3 /home/pi/noise/gmail.py > /home/pi/Desktop/clog.log 2>&1 -q -f

 For faster mp3 analysis I recommend an application with waveform like mp3directcut.
 For me, the script works very well.
 There are several possible modifications here, for example the creation of the waveform in python, or real-time-plotting at plot.ly.
 At the end I want to thank all programmers who provide their scripts with open access, that was a big help for me.
-I want to do the same now and hope someone can benefit from this.
+I want to do the same now, maybe someone can benefit from this.

+Related links for similar projects: dB/SPL meter using USB microphone https://www.raspberrypi.org/forums/viewtopic.php?t=154716 Software for sound level / decibel data logging https://www.raspberrypi.org/forums/viewtopic.php?t=29061 Keeping track of sound levels with the Rasp Pi http://www.raspberry-pi-geek.com/Archive/2016/15/Keeping-track-of-sound-levels-with-the-Rasp-Pi